How to make Tiny Little Planet Photos?Erstellt: | Aktualisiert:

-I am using a raster that you better see what part of the image is transferred where to.
+I am using a raster image that you better see what part of the image is transformed where to.

 In every corner of the original photo there is a different color to see where this corner can be found in the final image.

-Additional there are some colors at the ground (green) and at the sky (blue).
+Additionally there are some colors at the ground (green) and for the sky (blue).

-The red curve has a special meaning we will see soon.
+The red curve has a special meaning we'll see soon.

 Stiching: The left part of the image is now glued to the right part so you have to make sure that both sides of the image are aligned – typically no problem with 360° panoramas.